A bill to provide for the extension of certain unemployment benefits.

 Length: 17 pages

-This bill was introduced on June 25, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 25, 2014, in a previous session of Congress, but it did not receive a vote.

 Nov 3, 2011